Patronicity Resources Logo

 2. Pop-ups are low cost

 A pop-up costs a fraction of the actual price of a full-scale installation.
-Pop-ups are becoming an increasingly popular way for municipalities and local activist to test how public space improvements will work.
-A temporary and low-cost transformation of a space can serve as a test case for communities to evaluate the impact, local demand and practicality of the change.
+Pop-ups are becoming an increasingly popular way for municipalities and local activists to test how public space improvements will work.
+A temporary and low-cost transformation of a space can serve as a test case for communities to evaluate the impact, local demand, and practicality of the change.

-Small parklets which transform vacant or under-utilized spaces on the roadside into community hubs are a perfect example of a low-cost mechanism to see how necessary public space may be in a part of town.
-In this case, these low-cost parklet installations can turn into a permanent neighborhood fixture.
+Small parklets that transform vacant or underutilized spaces on the roadside into community hubs are a perfect example of a low-cost mechanism to see how necessary public space may be in a part of town.
+In this case, these low-cost parklet installations can become a permanent neighborhood fixture.

 Community members enjoy pop-up outdoor seating, lighting, and sun shades.